Loading...

 How did you get on?
 Great work.

-So the first step is to start with our place value table.
+So, the first step is to start with our place value table.

 We then subtract the place value from the original decimal number.

-If you haven't filled the farthest right column of the table already, repeat the steps above using the result of the subtraction.
+If you haven't filled the farthest-right column of the table already, repeat the steps above using the result of the subtraction.

 You'll now have a new subtraction result.

-When you fill in the farthest right column of the table, you will have completed the conversion.
+When you fill in the farthest-right column of the table, you will have completed the conversion.

 Don't forget to double-check your result by converting the binary number back to decimal.

-We've come to the end of today's lesson, and you've done a fantastic job, so well done.
+We've come to the end of today's lesson and you've done a fantastic job, so well done.

-Let's summarise what we have learned.
+Let's summarize what we have learned.

 Number systems use place value to represent the value of each digit in a number.